 - 1.1.
 This policy applies to all employees, students, and visitors to PCC educational property. - 1.1.1.
-The College will cooperate with law enforcement in prosecuting any violations of state law. - 1.2.
+The College will cooperate with law enforcement in prosecuting any violations of local, state, and/or federal laws. - 1.1.1.1.
+Federal law will be followed in instances in which laws contradict each other. - 1.2.
 Generally, it is unlawful for any individual to knowingly possess a firearm within a school zone. - 1.3.
-Firearms and other weapons prohibited on campus may not be stored or transported in college-owned or rented vehicles. - Section 2: Concealed Carry Guidelines - 2.1.
+Firearms and other weapons prohibited on campus may not be stored or transported in college-owned or rented vehicles.

+Section 2: Concealed Carry Guidelines

+- 2.1.
 Per N.C.G.S.
 14-269.2(k), it is permissible for an individual to bring a firearm onto campus under the following limited circumstances: - 2.1.1.
 The firearm is a handgun; AND - 2.1.2.
 The individual has a valid concealed handgun permit or is exempt from the law requiring a permit; AND - 2.1.3.
 The handgun remains in either: a closed compartment or container within the permit holder's locked vehicle; or a locked container securely affixed to the permit holder's locked vehicle; AND - 2.1.4.
-The vehicle is unlocked only when the permit holder is entering or exiting the vehicle; AND - 2.1.5.
-The handgun remains in the closed compartment or container at all times; OR
+The vehicle is unlocked only when the permit holder is entering or exiting the vehicle; AND

-- 2.1.6.
-The handgun is being transported by an authorized law enforcement officer in that officer's approved agencies holster or by an authorized student in a closed case (e.g., if carried by a student in a concealed carry or other pertinent class offered by the College). - Section 3: Exceptions - 3.1. a law enforcement officer carrying a weapon while on duty in accordance with their employing agency - 3.2. a retired law enforcement officer carrying a firearm in compliance with the Law Enforcement Officer Safety Act (LEOSA) - 3.3. a member of the armed forces of the United States including the National Guard while acting in official capacity - 3.4. a student in the Gunsmithing program or other programs such as Continuing Education offering a gun safety class or concealed handgun permit class.
-(See Sections 2, 4, and 5.) - 3.5. an ordinary pocket knife carried in a closed position - 3.6. a weapon used solely for educational or college-sanctioned ceremonial purposes, or used in a college-approved program conducted under the supervision of a college administrator - Section 4: Gunsmithing Program - 4.1.
+- 2.1.5.
+The handgun remains in the closed compartment or container at all times; OR - 2.1.6.
+The handgun is being transported by an authorized law enforcement officer in that officer's approved agencies holster or by an authorized student in a closed case (e.g., if carried by a student in a concealed carry or other pertinent class offered by the College).

+- 3.1. a law enforcement officer carrying a weapon while on duty in accordance with their employing agency - 3.2. a retired law enforcement officer carrying a firearm in compliance with the Law Enforcement Officer Safety Act (LEOSA) - 3.3. a member of the armed forces of the United States including the National Guard while acting in official capacity - 3.4. a student in the Gunsmithing program or other programs such as Continuing Education offering a gun safety class or concealed handgun permit class.
+(See Sections 2, 4, and 5.) - 3.5. an ordinary pocket-knife carried in a closed position - 3.6. a weapon used solely for educational or college-sanctioned ceremonial purposes, or used in a college-approved program conducted under the supervision of a college administrator

+Section 4: Gunsmithing Program

+- 4.1.
 The College's Gunsmithing Program has special admissions requirements related to the possession of a firearm on educational property. - 4.1.1.
-The Gunsmithing Program Guide is available on the PCC website. - Section 5: PCC Firing Range - 5.1.
+The Gunsmithing Program Guide is available on the PCC website.

+Section 5: PCC Firing Range

+- 5.1.
 A firing range has been provided for testing of firearms. - 5.1.1.
-Refer to the "Firing Range Use Procedures" on the PCC website for additional information.
+Refer to the "Gunsmithing Handbook" on the PCC website for additional information regarding firing range use procedures.